marketingparadise/pedido-minimo/readme.txt

 == Description ==

-Do you want to ensure your customers reach a minimum amount before completing an order? **Pedido mínimo** is the ideal tool for you.
+Do you want to ensure your customers reach a minimum amount before completing an order? **Pedido mínimo for WooCommerce** is the ideal tool for you.

 This plugin allows you to set a minimum value that the cart subtotal must reach for the customer to proceed to checkout.
 If this requirement is not met, a clear notice will be displayed on the cart page, and the checkout process will be prevented.